 I'm all for productivity apps helping people work better, but here's something to remember: you're sitting on a gold mine of native tools on your devices right now.
 I use the built-in automation tools on my phone and computer to help me maintain a work-life balance and stay productive.
 Here's how.

-Note: I use a Samsung phone, where you access automations automations like the ones I share through Bixby Routines (you can find it using the search feature).
+Note: I use a Samsung phone, where you access automations like the ones I share through Bixby Routines (you can find it using the search feature).
+If you have an iPhone, check out these iPhone automation ideas.

 Automatically open my morning app